nuvolaris/nuvolaris-training/README.md

 -->
 # nuvolaris-training

-This repo includes our test suite and the scripts to build our test environments.
+This repo includes training material.

 You can discuss it in the #[nuvolaris-training](https://discord.gg/TeNA2Pa5Nu) discord channel and in the forum under the category [training](https://github.com/nuvolaris/nuvolaris/discussions/categories/training).